Allow Custom User Input

 but also adds user-entered custom options to the dropdown list.
 They’ll remain there for re-selection if users remove their custom options from selected items.

-- Haskell
+-

-- TypeScript
+-

 <script>

-import MultiSelect from 'svelte-multiselect'
+import MultiSelect from '$lib'

 import { languages } from '$site/options'

-import { LanguageSlot } from '$site'
+import { LanguageSnippet } from '$site'

-let selected_append = ['Haskell', 'TypeScript']
+let selected_append = $state(['Haskell', 'TypeScript'])

 </script>